Sunbury - South

 Sunbury - South has a typical household mix, with a lower-than-average median household size

-Family households comprise 69.9% of all households, including 31.8% couples with children, 24.0% couples without children, and 13.1% single parent families.
-Non-family households account for the remaining 30.1%, with lone person households at 27.8% and group households comprising 2.2%.
-The median household size is 2.5 people, smaller than the Greater Melbourne average of 2.6.
+Family households account for 69.9% of all households, including 31.8% couples with children, 24.0% couples without children, and 13.1% single parent families.
+Non-family households make up the remaining 30.1%, with lone person households at 27.8% and group households comprising 2.2%.
+The median household size is 2.5 people, which is smaller than the Greater Melbourne average of 2.6.

 Frequently Asked Questions - Households